 How Can Pilates Benefit You?

-1. Pilates Improves Your Flexibility
+Pilates Improves Your Flexibility:

 A study done in 2011, showed statistical significance in active middle aged men and women (who participated in a 12-week long Pilates program) in abdominal endurance, hamstring flexibility, and upper body muscular endurance.

-2. Pilates Strengthens and Balances Your Whole Body
+Pilates Strengthens and Balances Your Whole Body:

-3. Pilates is a Low Impact Exercise
+Pilates is a Low Impact Exercise:

-This is because Pilates can improve stability, joint flexibility, and can even lower your risk for future injuries.
+This, likely do to the emphasis on stabilizing and strengthen smaller muscles surrounded said joints.
+Pilates can improve stability, joint flexibility, and can even lower your risk for future injuries.

 What is Pilates Good For?

+As beforementioned, Pilates can be a great way to prep for more vigorous exercises.
 Once your body is in better positioning and balance, naturally this will help in future training programs, muscle building, and injury prevention.

-* As always, it's important to check with your doctor (and/or your physical therapist) to make sure your body is ready for this regimen!
+* As always, it’s important to check with your doctor (and/or your physical therapist) to make sure your body is ready for thisregimen!

-3. Enhance Your Fitness Performance
+Enhance Your Fitness Performance: